South Dakota to Colorado, via Wyoming

 Souvenir bought, a traditional felt hat for the cold winters when we are in Spain, we made our way back on the road.

 A wet and blustery day a we came into Colorado

 Hardly colourful as we came into the state!

 After a couple of hours on the open road, we noticed more urban towns appearing and traffic increasing.
 We could see the outskirts of Denver and for the first time since Chicago a landscape of sky scrapers.
 We were lucky to be driving through this city on a Sunday as traffic was heavy but not stationary, in fact we didn’t go below 60mph on our Interstate – their roads are so different from ours back home!
-With rain pouring down we had the same grey vision of Denver that we saw from the train.
-I am sure this famous city has some great places to visit and can look stunning on a nice sunny day, but it wasn’t on our agenda, we just wanted to get onto our next location.
+With rain pouring down, unfortunately we had the same grey vision of Denver that we saw from the train.
+I am sure this famous city has some great places to visit and can look stunning on a nice sunny day, but it wasn’t on our agenda, we were keen to get onto our next location.
 A noticeable landmark we did drive past was the Denver Broncos Stadium.
 Their strap line ‘fight like a bronco’ reminded me of our beloved Leicester Tigers Rugby team back home and the good old days of when we ‘fought like Tigers’ and were considered one of the best teams in the world.